torrejonv/teranode/docs/commands/seeder.md

 ## 1. Description

 The Seeder is a command-line tool designed to populate the UTXO store with data up to and including a specific block.
-It reads a UTXO set (as produced by the `UTXO Persister` service) and writes all the necessary records to the configured storage system (e.g., Aerospike).
+It reads a UTXO set (as produced by the `UTXO Persister` service) and writes all the necessary records to the configured UTXO and Blockchain storage system (e.g., Aerospike and Postgres).
 This tool is crucial for initializing or updating the UTXO state of a Bitcoin node.

 Key features:
 1. Processes block headers and stores them in the blockchain store.